 Notes: I used apple juice instead of OJ to baste the bird.
 Depending on the reliability of your oven bake the bird 30 minutes per pound.
 The duck was underdone in parts.
 Quickly we returned it to the oven.
 Over protests and whining: “I am so hungry.”
 (My bad.
 Forgot to emphasize 20 to 30 minutes per pound!
 Also, forgot to cover the bird – too hurried reading the recipe.
 Apples were under-cooked too.
 Gak! )

 The wild rice was perfect!
 Tasted fabulous.
 (Real Minnesota wild rice is preferred over the commercially grown from California. ) Richard’s shaved salad with sunchokes, carrots and other fun vegetables was a nice addition.

-Next time: have a clay roasting pot for the duck.
-Rinse the sauerkraut to eliminate salty flavor.
+Next time: Cover the duck and rinse the sauerkraut to eliminate salty flavor.

 6 lb duck